-Requirement \\$201.6(c)(2)(i): The risk assessment must include a description of the type, location, and extent of all natural hazards that can affect the jurisdiction.
-The plan must include information on previous occurrences of hazard events and on the probability of future hazard events.
+Requirement §201.6(c)(2)(i): The risk assessment shall include a description of the location and extent of all natural hazards that can affect the jurisdiction.
+The plan shall include information on previous occurrences of hazard events and on the probability of future hazard events.